X-Ry/x-ry.github.io/_posts/2018-7-1-Congress.md

 ---
-title: "Summer Leadership Program In Chengdu"
+title: "Congress of Future Science and Technology Leaders"
-date: '2018-7-23 10:52	pm'
+date: '2018-7-1 10:52	pm'
-description: 'Summer 2017'
+description: 'Discover in the fields of science and technology, creativity and imagination'
 author: ryann

 layout: post

 tag:
-  - Global Citizen
+  - STEM
-  - Culture Exchange
+  - Leadership

 published: true
 comments: false